tototomate123/tuwunel/docs/development.md

 The crate names are generally self-explanatory:
 - `admin` is the admin room
 - `api` is the HTTP API, Matrix C-S and S-S endpoints, etc
-- `core` is core conduwuit functionality like config loading, error definitions, global utilities, logging infrastructure, etc
+- `core` is core Tuwunel functionality like config loading, error definitions, global utilities, logging infrastructure, etc
 - `database` is RocksDB methods, helpers, RocksDB config, and general database definitions, utilities, or functions
-- `macros` are conduwuit Rust [macros][macros] like general helper macros, logging and error handling macros, and [syn][syn] and [procedural macros][proc-macro] used for admin room commands and others
+- `macros` are Tuwunel Rust [macros][macros] like general helper macros, logging and error handling macros, and [syn][syn] and [procedural macros][proc-macro] used for admin room commands and others
 - `main` is the "primary" sub-crate.
 This is where the `main()` function lives,